grimme-lab/qc2-teaching/doc/programming.rst

 Now the *declaration section* of our program in line 1-3, the second line declares that we want to declare all our variables explicitly.
-Implicit typing is a leftover from the earliest version of Fortran and should be avoided at all cost, therefore you will but the line ``implicit none`` in every declaration you write from now on.
+Implicit typing is a leftover from the earliest version of Fortran and should be avoided at all cost, therefore you will put the line ``implicit none`` in every declaration you write from now on.
 The third line declares the variable ``my_number`` as type ``integer``.